Movatterモバイル変換

 Public license information

 WQXM (1460kHz) is acommercialAMradio stationlicensed toBartow inCentral Florida.
-It airs aSpanish languageContemporary Hitsradio format known as "La Kaliente 99.9" (sometimes shortened to "K-Liente").
+It aired aSpanish languageContemporary Hitsradio format known as "La Kaliente 99.9" (sometimes shortened to "K-Liente").
 It is owned by Denisse Hernandez, through licensee Prime Broadcasting, Inc.[2]

 History

-The station signed on the air as WBAR on October 23, 1953, licensed to William Avera Wynne.[4]
-On January 23, 2004, then-owner Bartow Broadcasting Co., Inc. agreed to sell WBAR to Florida Broadcasting Media, LLC for $325,000, and the station changed its call sign to WRMX on September 30, 2004; then changing once again to the current WQXM on October 11, 2004.[5]
+The station signed on the air as WBAR on October 23, 1953, licensed to William Avera Wynne.[6]
+On January 23, 2004, then-owner Bartow Broadcasting Co., Inc. agreed to sell WBAR to Florida Broadcasting Media, LLC for $325,000, and the station changed its call sign to WRMX on September 30, 2004; then changing once again to the current WQXM on October 11, 2004.[7]
 The station's license was reassigned from its owner Aliuska Leiva Marti operating through DRC Broadcasting, Inc., to Denisse Hernandez of Prime Broadcasting, Inc. on July 5, 2024.
+WQXM filed a Silent Special Temporary Authority application with the FCC on June 7, 2025, citing "ongoing technical issues affecting signal quality and resulting financial losses."

-Former logo
+Former logos

-"Ritmo 99.9" logo used until mid-2024.
+"Ritmo 99.9" logo used until mid-2024."K-Liente logo used from mid-2024 to June 2025.

 References